Skip to main content

 Embracing Challenges: From Threat to Opportunity

-Action Step: Next time a daunting task comes your way, take a moment to list three potential learning opportunities it presents.
-It could be a chance to improve your project management skills, learn a new technology, or develop your ability to motivate team members under pressure.
+Action Step: Next time a daunting task comes your way, list three potential learning opportunities it presents.

 Continuous Learning: Your Secret Weapon

 Action Step: Set aside 30 minutes each week for learning.
-It could be reading an industry article, watching a TED talk, or having a coffee with a colleague from a different department.
 The key is consistency.

 Feedback: Friend, Not Foe